Lyric poetry: 16th century

 In 16th-century Britain, Thomas Campion wrote lute songs and Sir Philip Sidney, Edmund Spenser, and William Shakespeare popularized the sonnet.

 In France, La Pléiade, a group including Pierre de Ronsard, Joachim du Bellay, and Jean-Antoine de Baïf, aimed to break with earlier traditions of French poetry, particularly Marot and the grands rhétoriqueurs, and began imitating classical Greek and Roman forms such as the ode.
 Favorite poets of the school were Pindar, Anacreon, Alcaeus, Horace, and Ovid.
 They also produced Petrarchan sonnet cycles.

 Spanish devotional poetry adapted the lyric for religious purposes.
-Notable examples were Teresa of Ávila, John of the Cross, Sor Juana Inés de la Cruz, Garcilaso de la Vega, Francisco de Medrano and Lope de Vega.
+Notable examples were Teresa of Ávila, John of the Cross, Sor Juana Inés de la Cruz, Garcilaso de la Vega, and Lope de Vega.
 Although better known for his epic Os Lusíadas, Luís de Camões is also considered the greatest Portuguese lyric poet of the period.

 In Japan, the naga-uta ("long song") was a lyric poem popular in this era.
 It alternated five and seven-syllable lines and ended with an extra seven-syllable line.